Kgabo-Sephesu/data_marshmallows/README.md

 - Network Performance Monitoring : Comparison of Expected Performance verse Actual Performance.
 - Enables Network Operators to compare their performance in comparison and invest accordingly to improve their marketshare.
   This would enable a competitive and fair marketplace across India.
+- Support contextual direct marketing initiatives to prevent customer attrition in Area's with low network ratings.

 Model Output:
 - Prediction of Voice Call Quality Category given Operator, Network Type,  Lat , Long etc